 We are required by the unclaimed property laws to turn over accounts considered abandoned to the applicable state.
 Before we turn over an abandoned account, we may send a notice to the address we currently show for the account statement.
 We may not send this notice if mail we previously sent to this address was returned.
-Unless prohibited by the applicable state law, we may charge to the account our costs and expenses of any notice, advertisement, payment and delivery of the account to the applicable state agency.
+Unless prohibited by the applicable state law, we may charge to the account our costs and expenses including but not limited to auctioning or delivering the account to the applicable state agency.